Psilofyr

 Relations with Other Powers

-Their philosophy makes it the antithesis of tyrants like Zuggtmoy the Demon Queen of fungi whose corrupting influence and obsession with dead Psilofyr sees as a mockery of fungal nature.
+Psilofyr’s philosophy makes it the antithesis of tyrants like Zuggtmoy the Demon Queen of fungi whose corrupting influence and obsession with death Psilofyr sees as a mockery of fungal nature.
 Their war is largely one of ideology, with Zuggtmoy seeking dominion over fungal life, while Psilofyr champions freedom and harmony.
-However Psilofyr’s greatest hatred is reserved for its twisted counterpart, Cordycep, the fungal Zombie Lord.

 The Carrion King, a twisted archfey associated with rot and decay, is another enigmatic foe.
 Some believe the Carrion King is some kind of dark reflection of Psilofyr itself, embodying what might happen if the Spore Lord’s ideals were corrupted by despair.